-Explore the old city of Chania, walk along the narrow streets with the old building, browse through the small shops with the leather goods and the ceramics.
+Explore the old city of Chania, walk along the narrow streets with the old building, browse through the small shops with leather goods and ceramics.
 Visit the main market and buy from here honey, herbs, cheese, olive oil.

 Visit the nearby synagogue and on Halidon street the church of St. Frangiskos.
 The church today houses the town's archaeological museum in which treasures from the Minoan to the Hellenistic period are exhibited.
 Visitors interested in ecclesiastic monuments can also see on Halidon street the Catholic Church, and just opposite the Catholic Church the Greek Orthodox Cathedral with its exquisite frescos.

-Walking down the quay of the old port, starting from the Sintrivani square, one passes in front of the mosque (1645) and will find oneself opposite the harbour front which extends up to the Lighthouse.
+Walking down the quay of the old port, starting from the Sintrivani square, one passes in front of the mosque (1645) and will find oneself opposite the harbor front which extends up to the Lighthouse.
 A little further away, the ruins of 7 out of the original 17 shipyards (Neoria) can be found (14th - 16th centuries AD).
 The Big Arsenal, which today is used as a conference and exhibition centre is an impressive landmark.
 Along the harbour front, small cafeterias and restaurants offer the visitor an opportunity to taste delicious Cretan dishes.
 On the hill of Kasteli the excavations of Minoan Kydonia and the ruins of the church of St. Maria of Mirakoli (1615) give an idea about the continuous habitation of the town through the centuries.

-In the past, the town of Chania was a crossroad between the East and the West for many centuries.
-For this reason it was claimed by its enemies and suffered the presence of many conquerors.
+In the past, the town of Chania was a crossroads between the East and the West for many centuries.
+For this reason, it was claimed by its enemies and suffered the presence of many conquerors.
 In the present, the town of Chania has managed to preserve its cultural heritage and traditional architecture and to successfully combine it with its modern lifestyle.
 That's why, whatever the season is, Chania remains an ideal holiday destination.

 A trip by car I would suggest: To "Therissos" - you drive through a beautiful gorge.
 The village itself is historic and has some good tavernas like "Andartis".
 But if you have time, you can continue further to Zourva and come down to Chania again via Meskla.
 This is a spectacular drive (if the atmosphere is clear and not too hazy), marked on some maps as unpaved - but it is now paved.
-Just after Zourva there is a taverna on its own with glass windows with 360 views and good local food.
+Just after Zourva, there is a taverna on its own with glass windows with 360 views and good local food.

 Go for hiking through the Samaria Gorge, 18km long, that ends up on the south coast, at the village of Agia Roumeli, It takes 5-6 hours to pass it, so be prepared, take with you a snack, your hat, hiking shoes and an abundant supply of water.